legrandlegrand/pg_show_plans/README.md

  - *plan*: the query plan of the running query.

 ## Configuration Parameters
+ - *pg_show_plans.skip_queryids* : text that defines a list of queryid (max 20 values) whose plans will be skipped.
+Default is none.
  - *pg_show_plans.startup_enable* : Boolean that defines if plans are enabled at startup, or not.
 Default is `true`.
  - *pg_show_plans.plan_format* : It controls the output format of query plans.
 It can be selected either `text` or `json`.
 Default is `text`.
  - *pg_show_plans.max_plan_length* : It sets the maximum length of query plans.
 Default is `8192` [byte].
 Note that this parameter must be set to an integer.